 The number of sets, reps, and rest depends on the type of workout.
 If heavier weights are added, a lower number of repetitions and longer breaks are recommended, and vice versa.

+Yes, you can build muscle with a dip bar.
 A dip bar is versatile enough, so it can be the only piece of equipment you will use to build a strong upper body.
-For the lower body, you will have to implement a few more different exercises in your workout routine.

-Yes, dip bars can help you build abs in different ways, but if you want a 6-pack, you have to take care of your diet too.
+Yes, dip bars are good for abs as they help you develop abs in multiple ways.
+But if you want a 6-pack, you have to take care of your diet too.

 EQualizers are dip bars made by Lebert Fitness for a full-body workout, and they are supposedly the most stable bars on the market.

-Until you can do at least 10 bodyweight dips, do not add weight.
+The weight you use for dips depends on your strength and experience.
+Until you can do at least 10 bodyweight dips, don't add weight.
 When you start adding weight, do it gradually.
 Injuries such as rotator cuff tears are more common when significant weight is suddenly added.[2]

 Dip bar exercises are a very effective way to bulk up and build upper body strength.